Fixed prosthodontics: Onlay

-An onlay is a method of tooth restoration, which covers, protects or reinforces one or more cusps.
+An onlay is a method of tooth restoration, that covers, protects, or reinforces one or more cusps.
 Onlays are methods for restoring teeth in an indirect way.
 Onlays are often used when teeth present extensive destruction due to caries or to trauma.

 Veneer

-A veneer is a thin layer of restorative material placed over a tooth surface, either to improve the esthetics of a tooth, or to restore a damaged tooth surface.
+A veneer is a thin layer of restorative material placed over a tooth surface, either to improve the esthetics of a tooth or to restore a damaged tooth surface.
 Materials used for veneers may include composite and porcelain.
 In some cases, removal of tooth structure is needed to provide sufficient space for the veneer, whereas sometimes a restoration may be bonded to a tooth without preparation of the tooth.

-Dental Implants
+Dental implants

 Screw-retained restoration

 The main benefit of screw retention is the retrievability of the restoration.

 This does not exist in common fixed prosthodontics on teeth.
 As a result, any complication with the restoration is easily addressed.
-The screw retained restoration can be easily removed which allows to repair or examine the soft tissue and direct visualization of the implant.
-This also negates the need to remake the restoration if an abutment screw or prosthetic screw loosens. eliminates the potential complications associated with excess residual cement – often difficult to completely remove with a cement retained crown, The screw retained restoration lacks glue and hence is more preferable for the health of the gingiva and the implant.
+The screw-retained restoration can be easily removed which allows to repair or examine the soft tissue and direct visualization of the implant.
+This also negates the need to remake the restoration if an abutment screw or prosthetic screw loosens.
+This eliminates the potential complications associated with excess residual cement—often difficult to completely remove with a cement-retained crown.
+The screw-retained restoration lacks glue and hence is preferable for the health of the gingiva and the implant.

 Cement-retained restoration

-The cement retained restorations ensure maximum aesthetics but have two downsides.
+The cement-retained restorations ensure maximum aesthetics but have two downsides.

 One, the restoration is cemented to an abutment that is screw retained.
 If the abutment screw becomes loose the final restoration cannot be removed without destroying it in many instances.
 This results in a remake and increased cost.
-Two, excess cement along the implant surface can potentially act as medium for colonization by bacteria and can jeopardize the attachment, ultimately resulting in implant failure.
-In certain instances cement retention is the only option.
+Two, excess cement along the implant surface can potentially act as a medium for colonization by bacteria and can jeopardize the attachment, ultimately resulting in implant failure.
+In certain instances, cement retention is the only option.